The mechanical.py module#

 Get path.

-Deprecated - use ansys.tools.path.get_mechanical_path instead
+Deprecated - use ansys.tools.common.path.get_mechanical_path instead

 - mechanical.check_valid_mechanical()#